Buštěhrad

 Buštěhrad ([ˈbuʃcɛɦrat]) is a town in Kladno District in the Central Bohemian Region of the Czech Republic.
-It has about 3,700 inhabitants.
+It has about 4,000 inhabitants.

 Etymology

 The settlement was originally named Buščeves, which was derived from Buškova ves (i.e. "Bušek's village").
 After the village became a town, the name was changed to Buckow and the local castle was called Buštěhrad (meaning "Bušek's castle").
 In the 19th century, the name of the castle was transferred to the town.

 Geography

 Buštěhrad is located about 14 km northwest of Prague.
 It lies in a flat agricultural landscape of the Prague Plateau.
-The Buštěhradský Stream springs in the municipal territory, flows through the town, and supplies two small ponds in the town centre.
+The stream Buštěhradský potok originates in the municipal territory, flows through the town, and supplies two small fishponds in the town centre.

 History

 The first written mention of Buštěhrad is from 1209.
 In the 13th century, a fortress was built here, later rebuilt into a castle, which was one of the biggest in the kingdom in the 15th century.
 In 1497, Buštěhrad was promoted to a town by King Vladislaus II.

 During the Thirty Years' War, the castle was destroyed.
 After the war, houses were built in the ruins, and it became a unique quarter, today called Starý Hrad ("Old Castle").
 In the 19th century, the town developed thanks to coal mining and construction of the railway.